Arch-Network/arch-cli/README.md

 ## Troubleshooting

-- If you encounter issues with Docker networks, try running `arch-cli clean` to remove existing volumes and networks.
+- If you encounter issues with Docker networks, try running `arch-cli project clean` to remove existing volumes and networks.
-- Ensure your Docker daemon is running before using `arch-cli start-server`.
+- Ensure your Docker daemon is running before using `arch-cli server start`.
 - Check the `config.toml` file for correct configuration of RPC endpoints and credentials.
 - If you encounter issues with the DKG process, ensure that all nodes are properly configured and connected.
 - For frontend issues, make sure all npm dependencies are correctly installed and that the `.env` file is properly set up.